Safety

 Is a pool fence required by law in Virginia and Maryland?

 Yes.
-Both Virginia and Maryland require residential pool enclosures meeting minimum height and construction standards.
-The specific requirements vary by county — Fairfax County, Montgomery County, and Prince George’s County each have their own pool barrier ordinances, as does the District of Columbia.
+Both Virginia and Maryland require residential pool enclosures meeting minimum height and construction standards, and so does the District of Columbia.
+The specific rules vary by county — Fairfax County, Montgomery County, and Prince George’s County each have their own pool barrier ordinances.
+Fencing is checked at final inspection, so a non-compliant barrier can delay your pool’s approval.
 Confirm requirements with your local building department before installation.

 What fence style is best for pool safety?

-From a pure safety standpoint: four-sided perimeter fencing (fully enclosing the pool, not using the house as a barrier) with a self-closing, self-latching gate at a minimum 4-foot height, with no climbable horizontal rails.
-Removable mesh pool fencing and vertical-bar aluminum ornamental fencing both meet these criteria.
+From a pure safety standpoint: four-sided perimeter fencing (fully enclosing the pool, not using the house as a barrier) with a self-closing, self-latching gate, at a minimum 4-foot height, with no climbable horizontal rails.
+Removable mesh pool fencing and vertical-bar aluminum ornamental fencing both meet these criteria; chain-link is restricted or prohibited in most DMV counties because the diamond pattern is easy to climb.

 How much does a pool fence cost in Virginia or Maryland?

-Removable mesh safety fencing runs $1,500–$3,500 for a typical residential pool enclosure.
-Aluminum ornamental fencing runs $20–$40 per linear foot installed.
-Wrought iron is $25–$50 per linear foot.
-Glass panel fencing is $150–$300 per linear foot and is the most expensive option, popular in high-end Northern Virginia renovations.
+Removable mesh safety fencing runs about $1,500–$3,500 for a typical residential pool enclosure.
+Aluminum ornamental fencing runs roughly $20–$40 per linear foot installed, wrought iron $25–$50 per linear foot, and frameless glass panels $150–$300 per linear foot (the most expensive, popular in high-end Northern Virginia renovations).
+Beltway Pools connects you with trusted fencing contractors rather than installing fence itself.

-Most jurisdictions require a permit for permanent pool fence installation.
-Removable mesh fencing is generally considered a non-permanent installation and typically does not require a permit in most Virginia and Maryland counties, but confirm with your local building department.
-Permanent fence installations require a permit and potentially inspections in most DMV jurisdictions.
+Most DMV jurisdictions require a permit for a permanent pool fence installation, and it is inspected as part of your pool’s final approval.
+Removable mesh fencing is generally treated as non-permanent and often does not require a permit — but confirm with your local building department, since rules vary by county.

 Ready to get started?